fjl/geas/README.md

     add_it:
         add

-At this time, there is no precedence in expressions.
-Use parentheses to indicate precedence.

 Supported arithmetic operations include addition (+), subtraction (-), multiplication (*), division (/), and modulo (%).
 There is also support for bit-shifts (<<, >>), bitwise AND (&), OR (|), XOR (^).

 All arithmetic is performed with arbitrary precision integers.
 The result of calculations must fit into 256 bits in order to be valid as a PUSH argument.
 For sized push, the result must fit into the declared push size.
-Negative results are not allowed right now.
+Negative results are not allowed.

 ### Expression Macros